-The Principal or his/her designee may suspend a student for up to ten (10) school days.
-The Superintendent may expel a student for up to eighty (80) school days, and in some instances, one (1) year.
-Provided however, neither the Principal nor the Superintendent shall initiate the process of issuing an out-of-school suspension or expulsion to students in grades kindergarten through three, unless the student has committed a firearm, bomb-threat, or knife offense; or other criminal offense that results in serious bodily injury or property damage; or where the student's out-of-school suspension or expulsion is necessary to protect the immediate health and safety of the student, fellow classmates, or school personnel.
-The Principal or Superintendent may not suspend, expel, or remove any student from School solely on the basis of the student's unexcused absences from School.
+The Principal or his/her designee may suspend a Student for up to ten (10) school days.
+The Superintendent may expel a Student for up to eighty (80) school days, and in some instances, one (1) year.
+Provided however, neither the Principal nor the Superintendent shall initiate the process of issuing an out-of-school suspension or expulsion to Students in grades kindergarten through three, unless the Student has committed a firearm, bomb-threat, or knife offense; or other criminal offense that results in serious bodily injury or property damage; or where the Student's out-of-school suspension or expulsion is necessary to protect the immediate health and safety of the Student, fellow classmates, or school personnel.
+The Principal or Superintendent may not suspend, expel, or remove any Student from School solely on the basis of the Student's unexcused absences from School.

-The length of suspension or expulsion shall be determined by the Principal or Superintendent commensurate with the seriousness of the student's misconduct or rules violations in accordance with the Code of Conduct.
+The length of suspension or expulsion shall be determined by the Principal or Superintendent commensurate with the seriousness of the Student's misconduct or rules violations in accordance with the Code of Conduct.
 Participation in extra-curricular activities is a privilege and not a right.
-Accordingly, students prohibited from participating in all or part of any extra-curricular activity are not entitled to notice, hearing, or appeal rights.
+Accordingly, Students prohibited from participating in all or part of any extra-curricular activity are not entitled to notice, hearing, or appeal rights.

-During the period of suspension, removal, or expulsion, the student may not attend or participate in any School functions without permission from the Principal.
-The student may enter School facilities only when given permission by Principal or if accompanied by a parent or guardian who accepts responsibility for the student's actions and/or behavior at the facility.
+During the period of suspension, removal, or expulsion, the Student may not attend or participate in any School functions without permission from the Principal.
+The Student may enter School facilities only when given permission by Principal or if accompanied by a legal guardian who accepts responsibility for the Student's actions and/or behavior at the facility.

-Any student serving an out-of-school suspension shall be permitted to complete any classroom assignment missed due to the suspension and receive at least partial credit for the completed assignment; however, the student may receive a reduced assignment grade on account of the suspension.
-The School will not automatically award a failing grade on any complete assignment solely based on the student's suspension.
+Any Student serving an out-of-school suspension shall be permitted to complete any classroom assignment missed due to the suspension and receive at least partial credit for the completed assignment; however, the Student may receive a reduced assignment grade on account of the suspension.
+The School will not automatically award a failing grade on any complete assignment solely based on the Student's suspension.